-approved GNSS position source has the meaning given by section 26.67. approved provider means:
+approved GNSS position source has the meaning given by section 26.67.

-(a) the holder of a Type 2 LOA or a Type 2 DAT approval that receives its aeronautical data from a data service provider; or
+approved provider means:

-Note A data service provider is a person who holds a certificate under regulation 175.295 of CASR.
+(a) the holder of a Type 2 LOA or a Type 2 DAT approval that receives its aeronautical data from a data service provider; or area navigation, means a method of navigation which permits aircraft operations on any desired flight path within:

-(b) for a foreign aircraft - a provider of aeronautical information for performance-based navigation, approved by the NAA of the State of registration or State of operator, of the foreign aircraft.
+- Note A data service provider is a person who holds a certificate under regulation 175.295 of CASR. - (b) for a foreign aircraft a provider of aeronautical information for performance-based navigation, approved by the NAA of the State of registration or State of operator, of the foreign aircraft.